charlesneimog/Awesome-Pd/docs/objects/urn.md

 # urn

-The `urn` object generates unique random numbers within a specified range (0 to n-1) without repetition.
-It can be cleared and reseeded, and it signals when all numbers in the sequence have been generated.
-This object is useful for creating non-repeating sequences of random values.
+The `urn` object is a unique random number generator.
+It generates integer numbers within a specified range (0 to n-1) without repetition, drawing from a pool of available numbers.
+It can be seeded for reproducible sequences and provides an outlet to signal when all numbers have been drawn.

 ---